jcmgray/quimb/README.rst

 * Can perform DMRG1, DMRG2 and DMRGX, in matrix product state language
 * Has tools to efficiently address periodic problems (transfer matrix compression and pseudo-orthogonalization)
 * Can perform MPS time evolutions with TEBD
+* Can optimize arbitrary tensor networks with ``tensorflow`` or ``pytorch``

 .. raw:: html

     <img src="https://github.com/jcmgray/quimb/blob/develop/docs/_static/montage.png" width="800px">

 The **full documentation** can be found at: `<http://quimb.readthedocs.io/en/latest/>`_.
 Contributions of any sort are very welcome - please see the `contributing guide <https://github.com/jcmgray/quimb/blob/develop/.github/CONTRIBUTING.md>`_.
+For 'non-github-issue' questions there is a `gitter chat <https://gitter.im/quimb-chat/>`_.